scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 1:47
 Now that the environment is set up,
 1:49
-we're ready to configure cloud monitoring.
+we’re ready to configure cloud monitoring.
 1:51
-Let's first create an uptime check
+Let’s first create an uptime check
 1:53
 that will monitor our web service
 1:54
-and potentially notify us if there's a problem.
+and potentially notify us if there’s a problem.
 1:56
 From the Products menu, select Monitoring
 1:58